 Building a strong personal injury claim is demanding.
 Claimants may need to gather medical records, obtain testimony from eyewitnesses, interview specialists and experts, secure official police reports, track current expenses, calculate future costs, and negotiate for a fair settlement.

-Completing such tasks is exhausting even when you are in perfect health.
+As Verdict7.com explains, completing such tasks is exhausting even when you are in perfect health.
 By hiring an attorney, though, you can focus on recovering while someone else does all the work for you.

 3. Calculating a Fair Settlement Amount